401(k) Plan Fix-It Guide - You haven't timely deposited employee elective deferrals

-- If not corrected by December 31, 2013, Employer B is not eligible for SCP and must correct under VCP.
+- If not corrected by December 31, 2014, Employer B isn't eligible for SCP and must correct under VCP.

 - If the mistakes are insignificant in the aggregate, Employer B can correct beyond the two-year correction period for significant errors.
-Whether or not a mistake is insignificant depends on all the facts and circumstances.
+Whether a mistake is insignificant depends on all facts and circumstances.

 Voluntary Correction Program:

-Correction is the same as described under "Corrective action."
-Employer B makes a VCP submission according to Revenue Procedure 2013-12.
+Correction is the same as under "Corrective action."
+Employer B makes a VCP submission per Revenue Procedure 2013-12.
 Employer B’s plan has 1,200 participants, so the fee for the VCP submission is $15,000.
 When making a VCP submission, Employer B must include Forms 8950 and 8951 and consider using the model documents in Revenue Procedure 2013-12 Appendix C.